 So take note of any significant fluctuations.
 But remember, depression is hardly the only thing that can drive a sudden shift in eating habits.
 If your cat's appetite changes, you’d be well-advised to consult a veterinarian to rule out any underlying medical causes, such as dental problems, gastrointestinal disorders, or parasitic infections.

-It’s not just about your cat’s behaviour.
+It’s not just about your cat’s behavior.
 Depression can affect your cat physically, altering their appearance and their overall health.

 Mentally healthy cats tend to be positively zealous about self-care.
-But depressed kitties may neglect grooming altogether, resulting in a dishevelled appearance.
-On the other hand, depression can also cause cats to overgroom, leading to hair loss, skin irritations, or even bald patches.
-Any noticeable shifts in grooming behaviour should swiftly prompt a visit to the veterinarian, especially if these changes persist for more than a few days.
+But depressed kitties may neglect grooming altogether, resulting in a disheveled appearance.
+On the other hand, depression can also cause cats to OVERgroom, leading to hair loss, skin irritations, or even bald patches.
+Any noticeable shifts in grooming behavior should swiftly prompt a visit to the veterinarian, especially if these changes persist for more than a few days.
 Your vet may suspect depression, or they may diagnose an unknown illness as the cause of your cat’s grooming woes.

-Cats communicate through a variety of vocalisation patterns, and a significant increase in meowing is often a sign of depression.
-Your cat may be seeking attention, expressing discomfort, or simply vocalising their unhappiness.
+Cats communicate through a variety of vocalization patterns, and a significant increase in meowing is often a sign of depression.
+Your cat may be seeking attention, expressing discomfort, or simply vocalizing their unhappiness.

-Quality also matters, just as much as quantity.
+And quality matters just as much as quantity.
 Depressed cats may produce unusual sounds, such as whining or yowling.
-These vocalisations may occur even more frequently if your cat also feels lonely or anxious.
+These vocalizations may occur even more frequently if your cat also feels lonely or anxious.